matthiasnoback/simple-bus/README.md

 By Matthias Noback

-**Warning: this is just for educational purposes, I don't expect it to be reliable in a production environment**
+**Warning: this has not been used in a production environment.
+Still, it should be good to use.
+If you don't think it is, please [create an issue](https://github.com/matthiasnoback/simple-bus/issues)**

 ## Installation